Icelk/kvarn.org/public/extensions/index.md

 This example requires basic knowledge about Rust to be understood, but the general workflow should be clear.

 Note how we create extensions by calling [their respective macros](https://doc.kvarn.org/kvarn/#macros).
 This does a lot under the hood.

+If any variables or names confuse you, copy the code and inspect it with your IDE (i.e. `rust-analyzer`).
+The macros are designed to cooperate with Rust tools to give the best possible feedback.

 `Cargo.toml`: